common-workflow-language/user_guide/CONTRIBUTING.md

 # Contributing

-The [Common Workflow Language project](cwl-site) is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material,
+The [Common Workflow Language project][cwl-site] is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material,